Lamprian/WordPress-Functionality-Customizations-and-Extensions/README.md

 4) Adds a "Duplicate" link to the WordPress admin panel:

    Allows users to easily duplicate posts, pages, and custom post types.
 Copies the original post's content, title, taxonomies, and metadata into a new draft.
 Securely handles duplication using nonce     verification.
 Displays a success message after duplication.

+5) Adds a "Notifications" menu to the WordPress admin panel:

+Moves all admin notifications to a dedicated "Notifications" page in the WordPress dashboard.
+This ensures a cleaner admin interface by removing notifications from other admin pages.
+Captures all admin notices and additional notices using WordPress hooks.
+Displays the notifications in a structured way on the new "Notifications" page.
+The menu is positioned at the top of the admin menu for easy access.
+Includes proper capability checks to ensure only authorized users can view the page.